pbraun9/rrr/README.md

 # Rogue Rolling Releases

+_In case you're somehow unhappy with pkgsrc and slackbuilds_

+I use this to build a few production daemons from source, so I am sure I get the latest version, and eventually faster than the binary package updates get released.
+Note the main trick here is to link everything against the latest version of OpenSSL or LibreSSL which lives into `/usr/local/ssl`.
+Usually `./configure --with-ssl=/usr/local` makes it.

 Works best on NetBSD and Slackware Linux (in case you're somehow unhappy with pkgsrc and slackbuilds)

 ## Requirements

-### NetBSD sysprep

-In case you need access to the GIT repo right from the start, you need to use pkgsrc anyway
+NetBSD sysprep --- In case you want to access to the GIT repo right from the start, you need to use pkgsrc anyway

 	vi ~/.profile #enable PKG_PATH
 	. ./.profile